 Be Open to Student Choices

 Students can be wary of telling us they are considering non-academic careers, worried that to do so is to admit some kind of failure.
 Mentoring students means being open to where they are, not where we might want them to go.
 Make sure your mentees know that you support whatever choices they make.

 Think Broadly about Your Skills and Connections

 What experiences do you have that are relevant to your mentee’s non-academic career plans?
 How can your own skills translate to other areas?
 Did you consider non-academic careers yourself, or do you have work experience outside the academy that might be relevant?

-Research and Recommend Non-Academic Resources
+Research and Recommend Resources on Non-Academic Careers

-- Alt-ac Advisor: Published by Joshua Cracraft, Alt-ac Advisor guides students in the difficult work of deciding to leave the academy and offers practical advice on how to position oneself for and find a career outside of it
+- Published by Joshua Cracraft, Alt-ac Advisor guides students in the difficult work of deciding to leave the academy and offers practical advice on how to position oneself for and find a career outside of it

-- Disciplinary professional organizations: Whether it’s the Cultural Studies Association, Modern Language Association, the American Psychological Association, the National Women’s Studies Association, or the American Studies Association, check out their resources.
+Whether it’s the Cultural Studies Association, Modern Language Association, the American Psychological Association, the National Women’s Studies Association, or the American Studies Association, check out their resources.
 As more and more graduate students choose to leave the academy for personal and systemic reasons, professional organizations are offering their own guides for helping expand what we imagine we can do with our PhDs

 Know Your Limits

 This is the time to think about other people who might make good mentors—former students or colleagues who have gone on to non-academic careers, people inside the university who have different careers or side jobs outside of it, and friends in other lines of work who might be able to step in.
 Sometimes the best thing we can do as mentors is to help our mentees find better mentors that we could be.

 Sign up for our newsletter